Sarah Aaronsohn: Biography

 On her way from Istanbul to Haifa, Aaronsohn witnessed part of the Armenian genocide.
 She testified to seeing hundreds of bodies of Armenian men, women, children, and babies; sick Armenians being loaded onto trains; with the dead being tossed out and replaced by the living.
 After her trip to Haifa, any allusions to Armenians upset her greatly.
 According to Chaim Herzog, Aaronsohn decided to assist British forces as a result of what she had witnessed.

 Pro-British espionage

 Aaronsohn, her sister Rivka Aaronsohn, and her brothers Aaron Aaronsohn and Alexander Aaronsohn, with their friend (and fiancé of Rivka) Avshalom Feinberg formed and led the Nili spy organization.
 Aaronsohn oversaw operations in Palestine of the spy ring and passed information to British agents offshore.
 Sometimes she travelled widely through Ottoman territory collecting information useful to the British, and brought it directly to them in Egypt.
-In 1917, her brother Alex urged her to remain in British-controlled Egypt, expecting hostilities from Ottoman authorities; but Aaronsohn returned to Zichron Yaakov to continue Nili activities.
+In 1917, her brother Alexander urged her to remain in British-controlled Egypt, expecting hostilities from Ottoman authorities; but Aaronsohn returned to Zichron Yaakov to continue Nili activities.
 Nili developed into the largest pro-British espionage network in the Middle East, with a network of about 40 spies.